msnabiel/Water-Quality-Monitor-Vegetable-Hydroponics/README.md

   ```

 The frontend dashboard will be accessible at [http://localhost:3000](http://localhost:3000), and the backend WebSocket server will be running on [http://localhost:8080](http://localhost:8080).

-## Usage

-- **Real-Time Data**: The dashboard will display real-time sensor data such as TDS value, water level, and pump status.
-- **Pump Control**: The pump is controlled based on the water level detected by the ultrasonic sensor.
-The relay will automatically turn the pump on or off as needed.

-## Technologies Used

-- **Arduino IDE**: For programming the Arduino.
-- **Node.js**: Backend for communication between Arduino and frontend.
-- **WebSocket**: Real-time data transmission.
-- **React.js**: Frontend for the user dashboard.
-- **Chart.js**: For visualizing sensor data on the dashboard.

 ## Future Enhancements

 - **pH Monitoring**: Add a pH sensor to track the acidity of the water.